MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/overview/introduction.md

 -   Out of office management

-## Sign up to the private preview
+## Sign up to the preview

-Business Approvals templates is currently under private preview, we look forward for you to sign-up from the [sign up form](https://aka.ms/business-approvals-templates-privatepreview)
+We are pleased to announce a limited public preview of the template.
+We are actively looking to work closely with customers to learn and improve the product.
+If you're interested in joining the limited preview, [fill out the Busines Approvals templates preview form](https://aka.ms/business-approvals-templates-preview).

 ## Disclaimer

-Although the underlying features and components used to build the kit (such as Dataverse, admin APIs, and connectors) are fully supported, the kit itself represents sample implementations of these features.
-Our customers and community can use and customize these features to implement admin and governance capabilities in their organizations.
+Although the underlying features and components used to build the kit (such as Dataverse, admin APIs, and connectors) are fully supported, the template itself represents sample implementations of these features.
+Our customers and community can use and customize these features to implement business approvals capabilities in their organizations.

+If you face issues with:
+- **Using the kit**: Report your issue here: https://aka.ms/business-approvals-templates-issues.
+(Microsoft Support won't help you with issues related to this kit, but they will help with related, underlying platform and feature issues.)
+- **The core features in Microsoft Power Platform**: Use your standard channel to contact Microsoft Support.